D-Freitas/PYZTool/README.md

 # Requirements
 - Bash
-- An operating system (tested on Ubuntu and Debian)
+- An operating system (tested on Debian and Ubuntu)

 # Installation
 - sudo su